VictorMulila/The-Utah-teapot/README.md

 # The-Utah-teapot
 The famous Utah teapot in Opengl and python
+The Utah Teapot (also known as the "Pot") is one of the most famous 3D models in computer graphics history.

+History Context
+The teapot was created in 1975 by Martin Newell at the University of Utah.
+It became a standard reference object in computer graphics

 To run OpenGL code with the Utah Teapot in MinGW-w64, you'll need to set up the necessary libraries and compile your program correctly.
 Here’s a step-by-step guide:

 1. Install Required Libraries